leterDieu/Stellarity-mcoc/mkdocs/docs/items/trinkets/duskberry.md

 ## History
 - **2.0a**
+    - Speed bonus is now additive instead of multiplicative
+    - Night vision effect is now applied every 5 seconds rather than every tick
+- **Indev-1.6a**
 	- Introduced

 [^1]: This part is obfuscated and written with Illageralt font, meaning that it is normally undecipherable